 The Petco Foundation invests in animal welfare, rescue and shelter organizations across the United States.

 The Pollination Project Foundation offers micro-grants to individuals and projects that support its compassion-oriented philosophy.

-The Raptor Research Foundation seeks individuals and organizations that study and help to protect birds of prey.
+The Raptor Research Foundation seeks individuals and organizations that study and protect birds of prey.

 Dedicated to animal welfare causes throughout the U.S. and abroad, this foundation is particularly interested in dog and cat sterilization and vaccination programs, and preserving and rehabbing threatened wildlife.

-The foundation has no website and is difficult to reach, and tends to give more funding to conservation than animal welfare, but still—if animal and wildlife welfare is your cause, then it's worth looking up.
+The foundation has no website and is difficult to reach, and tends to give more funding to conservation than animal welfare, but still—if animal and wildlife welfare is your cause, then it's worth inquiring.
 Just don’t expect too big an award for your trouble.

-It supports the protection of wildlife in different ways, working through several entities that create opportunities for many grantseekers working on land- and sea-based species and biodiversity conservation.
+Supports the protection of wildlife, working through several entities that create opportunities for grantseekers working on land- and sea-based species and biodiversity conservation.

 The Van Sloun Foundation largely invests in animal and wildlife work that relates to domestic animals.